joshchew24/Pathfinder/levels/README.md

 # Making New Levels
 `-1.json` is a sample level containing all the attributes listed below.
 Feel free to use it as a template, but it may not be up to date with any new features added.

+If you add a new level, make sure the level numbering is correct.
+If you add it to the end, just add one to the previous highest level index.
+If you add it somewhere in the middle, make sure to increment all the other levels.
+You will also need to update the index of the last level in `config.json`.
 ## Required Attributes
 The level manager expects these attributes to be in your level.
 If they're missing, you'll get an error.
 Replace `<x>` and `<y>` with the coordinates of the associated entity.